Touricks/Touricks.github.io/_laioffer-algorithms/Cousin-in-Binary-Tree.md

----
+﻿---
 layout: default
-title: Cousin in Binary Tree
+title: Cousin-in-Binary-Tree
 narrow: true
 ---
 Given a binary Tree and the two keys, determine whether the two nodes are cousins of each other or not.
-Two nodes are cousins of each other if they are at the same level and have different parents.
+Two nodes are cousins of each other if they are at the same level and have **different** parents.

 **Assumptions:**
 - It is not guranteed the two keys are all in the binary tree.
 - There are no duplicate keys in the binary tree.